x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/linked-mailboxes.md

 After you create a linked mailbox, you can make changes and set additional properties by using the EAC or the Exchange Management Shell.

 You can also change properties for multiple linked mailboxes at the same time.
-For more information, see the section, "Bulk edit user mailboxes" section in the [Manage User Mailboxes](https://technet.microsoft.com/library/957ca61c-1fa1-42ab-a0e6-8488e4782566.aspx) topic.
+For more information, see [Bulk edit user mailboxes](user-mailboxes/user-mailboxes.md#bulk-edit-user-mailboxes).

 > [!IMPORTANT]
 > The estimated time to complete this task will vary based on the number of properties you want to view or change.